leonardo-asad/Portfolio-App/README.md

 API_KEY="Finnhub Api Key"
 #gmail_send/settings.py
 EMAIL_HOST_PASSWORD="Email Host Password"
+#Postgres DB environment variable
+POSTGRES_PASSWORD="password"
 ```
 3) The app uses a third party API (Finnhub) to lookup for the prices of the stocks.
 Get a free API key and store it under the name API_KEY in the .env file.
 4) Store the Django secret key under the name SECRET_KEY in the .env file
 5) The app uses the Email Backend service to send alerts to the users.
 Change the host email in backend/settings.py and store the password under the variable EMAIL_HOST_PASSWORD in the .env file.
+6) POSTGRES_PASSWORD should be specified to start the PostgresDB Service with Docker.
-6) Check backend/settings.py to connect to the postgresDB locally.
+7) Check backend/settings.py to connect to the postgresDB locally.
 ```
 DATABASES = {
     'default': {